 Throat swabs

-Before starting – let’s remember that you cannot diagnose a bacterial throat infection with a swab alone.
-If you are considering swabbing a throat for MC&S, you must have already clinically diagnosed infection.
+Before starting, let’s remember that you cannot diagnose a bacterial throat infection with a swab alone.
+If you are considering swabbing a throat for MC&S, you must have already clinically diagnosed the infection.

-Guidelines vary quite widely in their recommendations to swab or not swab when diagnosing tonsillitis.
-It is worth considering that a throat swab has a reasonable sensitivity for group A Strep, if performed correctly.
+Guidelines vary widely in their recommendations on whether to swab or not when diagnosing tonsillitis.
+It is worth considering that a throat swab has a reasonable sensitivity for group A Strep if performed correctly.
 Sadly – we are all dreadful at performing throat swabs in children (who are usually very good at not wanting a throat swab), and often get a good dose of tongue and palate.
 Not good.

-A further thing to consider is that approximately half of all throat swabs positive for group A Strep just indicate carriage – you’ve found the bug, but it’s just a bystander.
+Another thing to consider is that approximately half of all throat swabs positive for group A Strep indicate carriage – you’ve found the bug, but it’s just a bystander.

-If it’s extremely important you detect the presence of group A Strep (for example in populations high risk for rheumatic fever) then I would definitely do a swab.
-If it’s not (and it usually is not), then make your decision to treat or not on clinical grounds alone.
+If it’s extremely important to detect the presence of group A Strep (for example, in populations at high risk for rheumatic fever), then I would definitely do a swab.
+If it’s not (and it usually is not), then decide to treat (or not) on clinical grounds alone.

 Respiratory virus testing